Scientific Misconduct in Research

 B. Scope

-This statement of policy and procedures applies to all individuals at the University of San Francisco (USF) engaged in research or scholarly activities and is intended to carry out USF’s responsibilities under the Public Health Service i policies on Research Misconduct, 42 CFR Part 93.
-The term “misconduct in research” refers to any serious allegations of research misconduct (fabrication, falsification, or plagiarism in proposing, performing, or reviewing research, reporting research results, unauthorized use of privileged information; and deliberate and substantial violation of federal, state or University regulations relating to the conduct of research).
-The policy applies to any person who at the time of the alleged research misconduct, was employed by, was an agent of, or was affiliated by contract or agreement with the institution, such as scientists, trainees, technicians, and other staff members, students, fellows, guest researchers, or collaborators at the University of San Francisco.
+The term “misconduct in research” refers to any serious allegations of research misconduct.
+Research misconduct can include fabrication, falsification, or plagiarism in proposing, performing, or reviewing research, reporting research results, unauthorized use of privileged information, and deliberate and substantial violation of federal, state or University regulations relating to the conduct of research.
+This policy applies to any person who at the time of the alleged research misconduct, was employed by, was an agent of, or was affiliated by contract or agreement with the institution, such as scientists, trainees, technicians, and other staff members, students, fellows, guest researchers, or collaborators at the University of San Francisco.
+Violations of other applicable laws, regulations, or University policies related to research may be addressed under separate institutional policies and procedures.

-This policy also encompasses (1) biomedical or behavioral research, research training or activities related to that research, or research training that are supported by or for which support is requested from PHS; (2) applications or proposals for biomedical or behavioral research, research training or activities related to that research or research training; (3) plagiarism of research records produced in the course of PHS supported research, research training or activities related to that research or research training.
+3. plagiarism of research records produced in the course of PHS supported research, research training or activities related to that research or research training.
 This includes any research proposed, performed, reviewed, or reported, or any research record generated from that research, regardless of whether an application or proposal for PHS funds resulted in a grant, contract, cooperative agreement, or other form of PHS support.
+Self-plagiarism and authorship disputes do not constitute plagiarism and therefore do not constitute research misconduct.

-This document may also be used by the University of San Francisco when an allegation of misconduct or irresponsible conduct of research has been made against a student, faculty, or staff member.
+This document may also be used by the University when an allegation of misconduct or irresponsible conduct of research has been made against a student, faculty, or staff member.
 Misconduct or irresponsible conduct of research includes but is not limited to: fabrication, falsification or plagiarism, inappropriate or insufficient protection of human subjects or of animals used in research, conflict of interest in all facets of scholarly activities, personal and financial misconduct, and inappropriate research practices.

 II.
 Definitions